Looking for the official Google Trends API? There isn’t one (but don't worry, we've listed the alternatives below).

 Is there a free Google Trends API?

-No, there is no official free or paid Google Trends API.
+No, there's no official free or even paid Google Trends API.
 The most reliable and accurate solution for pulling Google Trends data is the Glimpse API.